 There's always that one special food that sticks out from childhood: the dish Mom made — without fail — when you were sick, had a bad day or bombed a big test.
 This Mother's Day, you can show Mom how much you care (and that you were actually paying attention) by making one of her favorite go-to recipes as a special treat.

 We've rounded up the best and the most memorable Mom-made meals from our food writers' mothers for inspiration.

-When I describe my childhood, the only word I can really think of is "lucky."
-I grew up with one of the most incredible cooks and bakers any child can hope to.
+When I describe my childhood, the only word I can really think of is lucky.
+I grew up with one of the most incredible cooks and bakers.
 Almost every night, my mom would make us a beautiful dinner, and we'd eat together as a family.
 Even at the age of 8, I devoured everything.
 I loved the smell of roasted asparagus and the strong, pungent taste of blue cheese.
 I fell in love with food the way most kids fall in love with Disney World or video games.
 Watching my mom cook and bake was always romantic and enchanting.
 Even on her hardest days, when the four of us were terrorizing her and tearing apart the house, she always had a smile on her face when she was in the kitchen.
 And now, as the cook of my house, I catch myself with that same smile.

 And you'll see personalized content just for you whenever you click the My Feed .